 Asset-based loan financing is a process where the company's assets are used as collateral to get a loan from lenders.
 Most of the times this decision is reached by the company when it needs to have more working capital for expansion purposes.
 In all asset-based loans( ABL), the lender's interest is secured by the assets of the borrower, which also determines how large a loan a company can access.

 It is good to note that both small and large-sized companies can qualify for an ABL loan.
 These include wholesalers, retailers, distributors, and even service providers.
 However, many of the asset-based lenders want a company with a stable balance sheet with strong assets.

 Who Uses Asset-Based Loans?

-These loans are usually advisable whenever a company needs working capital in order to keep all its normal business activities running.
-The company, therefore, opts to use its own assets in order to get financial assistance from lenders.
+These loans are usually advisable whenever a company needs working capital to keep all its normal business activities running.
+The company, therefore, opts to use its own assets to get financial assistance from lenders.
 In this case, the company's assets are used as collateral.

 What Company Use as Collateral?